Abraham Accords: Collaborative efforts

 In mid-December 2020, a delegation from the Emirates and Bahrain visited Israel, the occupied Golan Heights and Jerusalem with the aim of cultural exchange as part of the normalization process.
 The delegations held a meeting with Israel President Reuven Rivlin.
 In January 2021, a collaborative event was organized by Tel Aviv International Salon, Sharaka, and OurCrowd to attain the 'business of peace' between Persian Gulf countries and the state of Israel.

-From March 23–25, 2021, a virtual hackathon event was organized by Israel-is, which gathered participants from the Emirates, Bahrain, and Morocco, as well as Israel.
-Then on March 27, 2021, an event was organized to commemorate International Holocaust Memorial Day, which again saw participation from the Emirates, Bahrain and Morocco, as well as Saudi Arabia.
+From March 23–25, 2021, a virtual hackathon event was organized by Israel-is, which gathered participants from the Emirates, Bahrain, Morocco, and Israel.
+Then on March 27, 2021, an event was organized to commemorate International Holocaust Memorial Day, which saw participation from the Emirates, Bahrain, Morocco, and Saudi Arabia.

 March 2021 also saw the Israeli and Emirati national rugby teams play their first-ever match, in honor of the Abraham Accords.
 In June 2021, influencers from UAE, Bahrain, Morocco, and Egypt visited Magen David Adom, Israel's ambulance service, focused on Magen David Adom's "lifesaving work and its technological expertise".
 The visit was filmed for "Finding Abraham", a film that was premiered at the UN on the anniversary of the signing of the Abraham Accords in September 2021.

-The exiled Iranian crown prince Reza Pahlavi has proposed a peace agreement, referred to as the "Cyrus Accords", between a post-Iranian Islamic Republic regime and Israel.
+The exiled Iranian crown prince Reza Pahlavi has proposed a peace agreement, referred to as the "Cyrus Accords", between a post-Islamic Republic Iranian regime and Israel.